Skip to: Vaccines

 For parents who may need vaccines during the course of the breastfeeding relationship, questions about which vaccines can be administered while maintaining breastfeeding can arise.
 According to the American Academy of Pediatrics, “With rare exceptions, maternal immunization does not create any problems for breastfeeding infants[…] “

-Organizations such as The Infant Risk Center at Texas Tech University Heath Sciences Center, MotherToBaby, a service of the Organization of Teratology Information Specialists, and The Breastfeeding Network in the United Kingdom can provide information about specific substances and breastfeeding to share with your healthcare provider.
+Organizations such as The Infant Risk Center at Texas Tech University Health Sciences Center, MotherToBaby, a service of the Organization of Teratology Information Specialists, and The Breastfeeding Network in the United Kingdom can provide information about specific substances and breastfeeding to share with your healthcare provider.
+The e-lactancia website offers information about medications in English and Spanish

-The Center for Disease Control (CDC) has issued the guidelines linked here with regards to receiving vaccines while breastfeeding.
+The US based Center for Disease Control (CDC) has issued the guidelines linked here with regards to receiving vaccines while breastfeeding.

 The CDC lists no precautions for breastfeeding with the following vaccines: